gab-8323/crypto-portfolio-manager/README.md

 This project is licensed under the **MIT License** - see the [LICENSE](LICENSE) file for details.

 ---
-*Built with ❤️ for professional crypto enthusiasts.*
+*Built with ❤️ by Vignesh Palika.*